Top Rated Tour to El Yunque from San Juan

 From San Juan, take Rt.
 18 to Highway 52 from San Juan towards Caguas, pass Ponce and continue to the town of Guanica, your first stop.

-- Dinner and Sunset Suggestions: Playa El Combate, the most popular restaurant is Annie’s.
-Another option is the colorful village of Boqueron (see location on map) with a number of restaurants and casual island-style pubs.
+- Option 2: Head to the colorful village of Boqueron (see location on map), with a number of restaurants and casual island-style pubs.
+See location

 From San Juan, take Rt.
 18 to Highway 52 from San Juan towards Caguas, pass Ponce.
 Then set your GPS to La Parguera, Lajas.